- Last updated:

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

 Laws & culture

 You are subject to local laws.
 See Arrest and detention for more information.

-Canada and United Kingdom are signatories to the European Convention on the Transfer of Sentenced Persons.
-This enables a Canadian imprisoned in United Kingdom to request a transfer to a Canadian prison to complete a sentence.
+Canada and the United Kingdom are signatories to the European Convention on the Transfer of Sentenced Persons.
+This enables a Canadian imprisoned in the United Kingdom to request a transfer to a Canadian prison to complete a sentence.
 The transfer requires the agreement of both Canadian and British authorities.

 Although an International Driving Permit is recommended, you can drive with a valid Canadian licence for up to 12 months from your date of entry.